What to know about moving quotes

 Understand how much your moving company will really charge

-The entire point of a mover’s quote is to give you an accurate idea of what your move will cost, before it actually happens.
+The point of a mover’s quote is to give you an accurate idea of what your move will cost before it happens.
 A mover can give you a general quote over the phone or online, but moving companies are only legally bound by the information on your written estimate.
-Remember, a moving quote is just an approximate price, a written estimate is a legal document.
-We've compiled our best tips on how to get an accurate estimate and what it all means, so you can make the most of your moving budget and avoid moving scams.

 Don’t sign blank or incomplete estimates, and do not use any moving company that asks you to do so.
 If the mover asks you to sign incomplete documents the day of the move, tell them you need to reschedule and then use a different company.
 A company can scam you by having you sign an incomplete estimate and then adding charges you never agreed to.